Bernardvdv/Maleficent-Pumpkin/README.md

 What is Node-Red?

-Node-RED is a flow-based development tool for visual programming developed originally by IBM for wiring together hardware devices, APIs and online services as part of the Internet of Things.
+Node-Red is a flow-based development tool for visual programming developed originally by IBM for wiring together hardware devices, APIs and online services as part of the Internet of Things.
 Node-RED provides a web browser-based flow editor, which can be used to create JavaScript functions.

 More info can be found at https://nodered.org/